Raspberry Cheesecake Recipe

 - 3 cups fresh or frozen whole raspberries

-- 1. For crust, combine flour, sugar and half of lemon peel.
+- 1. For crust, combine flour, sugar and half of lemon zest.
 Cut in butter until crumbly.
 Stir in egg yolk and half of vanilla.
 Pat one-third of dough onto the bottom of 9-in. springform pan with the side removed.
 Bake at 400° for 7 minutes or until golden; cool.
 Attach side of pan to bottom; pat remaining dough onto side of pan to height of 1-3/4 in.
 Set aside.

 - 2. For filling, beat the cream cheese, sugar and flour until smooth.
 Beat in milk and salt.
 Add eggs and yolk, beat on low speed just until combined.
-Stir in the remaining lemon peel.
+Stir in the remaining lemon zest.

 - 3. Bake at 375° for 35-40 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.